OneMoreSummer/academic-kickstart/content/post/relative-age-effect-in-women’s-cricket-engalnd-odi-selection/index.md

   focal_point: Smart
   preview_only: false
 ---
-**Since 2001 Q3/Q4 England Women ODI players have played TWICE as many matches as Q1/Q2 player**
+**Since 2001 Q3/Q4 England Women ODI players have played TWICE as many matches as Q1/Q2 players**

 Maturation in women happens earlier and has less of an effect on physicality than in men.
 In women maturation causes a change in body composition with fat mass increasing relative to muscle whereas in men it causes an increase in muscle mass.
 Therefore it is often found that girls that are late maturers and/or are born later in the sporting year are overly selected because they are/appear to be more athletic.